Azure/onboarding-guidance/PowerShell/Storage/L3-CreateStorageAccount.md

-# Module:- Create a Storage Account
+# Create a Storage Account

 # Abstract